HOW TO: Use Snowflake CONCAT to Combine Strings (2025)

 Concatenating Strings and Non-String Data Types using Snowflake CONCAT

-Here we cast the numeric ID column using TO_VARCHAR to become string-compatible before concatenating using Snowflake concat function.
+Here, we cast the numeric id column using TO_VARCHAR to make it string-compatible before concatenating it with other string literals and the product_name column.

 Example 4—Nested String Concatenations

-With Snowflake concat supporting an unspecified number of arguments, we can also nest concats to build complex strings:
+With Snowflake CONCAT supporting multiple arguments, you can also nest CONCAT calls to build complex strings:

 CREATE TABLE mytable (